-A minimum of 1 APW should be used, unless the database has no write activity.
+Database license.
+A minimum of 1 APW and 1 BIW should always be used, unless the database has no write activity.

 Amongst other things, the APWs job is to scan the queue that was created at checkpoint and write out those modified buffers.
-If Buffers Flushed are occurring then the APWs are not keeping up.
+When Buffers Flushed are occurring then the APWs are not keeping up.
 The detail of APW tasks are explained in the Documentation:

-Once the BI Cluster Size has been set appropriately and checkpoints are observed every 5 minutes or so (no less than 60 seconds) during normal daily activity, then check Buffers Flushed to determine if you need to add more APWs.
+2. Once the BI Cluster Size has been set appropriately, check Buffers Flushed to determine if more APWs are needed.
 Only add 1 at a time and re-monitor.